IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/00-demo-env.png)

-### The X-Small Profile
+### About X-Small Profile

-The `x-small` profile only covers AI Manager, not including Event Manager.
-It is not an official profile supported by CP4WAIOps at the moment.
-It is only used as an experimental feature to setup demo, PoC, or dev environment.
+The `x-small` profile is not an official profile supported by CP4WAIOps at the moment.
+It only covers AI Manager, not including Event Manager.
+As an experimental feature, you can use it to setup demo, PoC, or dev environment.

-Althougth in this case `x-small` profile is used, the same approach also supports CP4WAIOps install in production environment using official profile such as `small` or `large`.
+Althougth in this install scenario, `x-small` profile is used, this approach also supports CP4WAIOps install in production environment using official profile such as `small` or `large`.

 ### Prepare Environment